juusujanar/scheduler/README.md

 This simulator graphically describes different process scheduling algorithms.
 Processes are separated by a semicolon (;).
 Each process has arrival time and burst time, separated by comma (,).
-This was created for a school project.
+This was created for a school project and is made using HTML, JavaScript and a little bit of CSS.

 You can see this live [here.](https://juusujanar.eu/scheduling)